 A fine bit of in-town paddling for folks in the Iron River, Michigan area.
 A bike trail parallels the river, making a bike-shuttle quite easy.
 It appears (from aerial views online) that there are a number of areas of shallows and shoals, as well as possibly a small ledge or two, which could allow for some minor whitewater play.

-Anyone with more info (or photos!) of this stretch is encouraged to help out your fellow paddlers by providing comments or a report!
+Anyone who has more info (or photos or videos) of this section is encouraged to help out your fellow paddlers by providing comments or a report!

 Coming out from under the North Fourth Avenue bridge, there may be some playble features, or at least some riffles and rips at the river heads toward Nanaimo Park (river left).